Alan Black (basketball): Coaching career

-This time around, Alan Black's tenure at the Wildcats lasted considerably longer than his first, and also resulted in his first NBL championship in 1999/2000.
-Black coached the Wildcats for six straight seasons before history seemed to repeat itself.
-After being defeated by the Sydney Kings in the 2002/2003 grand final series, Black was once again fired by the club which was somewhat surprising, especially to the coach that had led them to their 7th grand final appearance.
-Black was replaced by his assistant coach Mike Ellis.
-In response to his fathers sacking, son Stephen also departed the club.
+In 1996 and 1997, Black served as head coach of the Sydney Kings.

+In 1998, Black returned to the Perth Wildcats as head coach, this time replacing Adrian Hurley.
+In the 1999–2000 season, Black led the Wildcats to the NBL championship.
+His son, Stephen, played a key role on the championship squad.
+Following a grand final series loss to the Sydney Kings in 2002–03, Black was not offered a head coach contract extension.

 Black returned to the NBL as a head coach in 2005, this time for the Cairns Taipans.
 In his first season with the Taipans, he coached the team to their highest finish on the NBL ladder (5th) and to their first semi-final appearance.
-After the club went into receivership at the end of 2008, Black agreed to a pay reduction of 50% to continue to aid the floundering NBL club.
-Despite this he was still sacked from the team just prior to the end of the season.
+In December 2008, the Taipans were placed into voluntary administration.
+As a result, Black was sacked.

-Black was appointed head coach of the Willetton Tigers for the 2015 State Basketball League season, joining his son Andrew, a player at the club.
+Black was appointed head coach of the Willetton Tigers for the 2015 State Basketball League season.
 Midway through the 2016 season, Black resigned from the role to take up a consulting position in Malaysia.

-In 2017, Black was working with the Malaysian Institute of Sport and travelled with the Malaysia women's national basketball team to play in the SBL Blitz during the 2017 SBL pre-season.
+In March 2017, Black travelled with the Malaysia women's national basketball team to play in the SBL Blitz during the 2017 SBL pre-season.
+Later that year, he served as head coach of the Malaysian Institute of Sport, helping the women's team win the South East Asian games for only the second time in Malaysian history.

-Olympic career
+In July 2026, Black was inducted into the Basketball WA Hall of Fame.

+National team

+Black played three games for the Australian Boomers in 1978.

-During the 1990s and the early 2000s, Black served as an assistant coach for the Australian Boomers, including during the 1996 Atlanta Olympics, the 1998 FIBA World Championship and the 2000 Sydney Olympics.
+Black served as an assistant coach for the Boomers between 1994 and 2000, including at the 1996 Atlanta Olympics, 1998 FIBA World Championship, and 2000 Sydney Olympics.